iWalkingCat/Mining-Tree/README.md

 # Mining-Tree
-A small tree eventually grows into a large tree, its branches growing thick foliage.
+A small tree eventually grows into a large tree, its branches growing thick foliage...